-Moreover, institutional transformation requires new skills, new support structures, new expertise, and investment.
-Regarding funding, as of this writing, proposed budget cuts by Georgia's governor paint a troubling picture for availability of even the basic resources required to maintain existing services, let alone improve them.
-The governor is pushing for tens of millions of dollars in cuts to child welfare and related family-support programs that are already starved for resources, pushing the funding burden to local municipalities.
+Moreover, institutional transformation requires new skills, new support structures, new expertise, and new investments.
+Regarding funding, as of this writing, proposed budget cuts by Georgia's governor Brian Kemp paint a troubling picture for the availability of the most basic resources required to maintain existing services, let alone improve them.
+The governor is advocating for tens of millions of dollars in cuts to child welfare and related family-support programs that are already starved for resources, thereby pushing the funding burden onto local municipalities.